Ivan Perišić: Hajduk Split

 On 19 January 2024, Perišić returned to his hometown club Hajduk Split.
 Initially, he joined the club on loan until the end of the season, with Hajduk later announcing it had reached an agreement with the player to remain at the club for another season, following the expiration of his contract with Tottenham Hotspur.
 On 30 August 2024, Perišić and Hajduk terminated the contract by mutual consent.
 An attempt was made for a transfer to one of the clubs in Serie A, but was not successfully completed before transfer deadline.

 PSV

 On 18 September 2024, Dutch club PSV signed Perišić on a free transfer in a one-year deal.
 On 2 November 2024, Perišić scored his first goal for PSV in a 3–2 defeat against Ajax.
 He scored his first UEFA Champions League goal for PSV on 11 February 2025 in a 2–1 defeat to Juventus.
 On the return leg, he scored again in a 3–1 victory, making him the oldest ever player to score in consecutive Champions League knockout stage matches.

+Playing style and reception

+Perišić has been lauded by the likes of Luciano Spalletti, José Mourinho, Antonio Conte, Hansi Flick and other high-profile managers.
+Alongside his ambipedality, ESPN stated in 2016 that Perišić is "defensively superb in tracking back and working for the team, while his ability to find space and his calmness on the ball is exemplary."